OpenSTEF/.github/CONTRIBUTING.md

 There are other great tools out there to manage DCO signoffs for developers to make it much easier to do signoffs:
 * Git makes it easy to add this line to your commit messages.
 Make sure the `user.name` and `user.email` are set in your git configs.
 Use `-s` or `--signoff` to add the Signed-off-by line to the end of the commit message.
 * [GitHub UI integrations]( https://github.com/scottrigby/dco-gh-ui ) for adding the signoff automatically to commits made with the GitHub browser UI
+* Additionally, it is possible to use shell scripting to automatically apply the sign-off.
+For an example for bash to be put into a .bashrc file, see [here](https://wiki.lfenergy.org/display/HOME/Contribution+and+Compliance+Guidelines+for+LF+Energy+Foundation+hosted+projects).
+* Alternatively, you can add `prepare-commit-msg hook` in .git/hooks directory.
+For an example, see [here](https://github.com/Samsung/ONE-vscode/wiki/ONE-vscode-Developer's-Certificate-of-Origin).

 ## Code reviews